Area-53-Robotics/53D-High-Stakes-Notebook/entries/misc-program/github-workflows.typ

   )
 )

-#admonition(type: "note")[
-  The work done today was done during Thanksgiving break, and not at an official Area 53 meeting.
-Only Ajibola worked on the code, and Ishika peer reviewed it afterward.
-]

 We decided to dedicate some time during our break to streamline our our usage of GitHub repositories. #glossary-footnote[Repository] We determined that we can do this by using GitHub workflows, which can be used to automate tasks after commits (changes) are made to a repository.

 #admonition(type: "identify", title: "Sub-Identify: GitHub Workflows")[